hall-alexander/volusia-county-socioeconomic-analysis/README.md

 * Gather demographic data for Volusia County, Florida using the US Census Bureau API. ✅

 * Visualize demographic information on leaflet map. ✅

-* Web scrap list of commercial properties available for leasing in Volusia County, Florida.
-Find parcel geometry for properties in the Volusia County Property Apprasiers' database, then plot them on the leaflet map. ✅

-* Construct weighted nodes for each census tract - nodes will be centered inside the tract geometry.
-The weight will be proportional to the size of a demographic group. ✅

-* Implement shortest path algorithm that calculates great-circle distance and city-block distance from each commercial property to each weighted node.

-* Add UI controls to allow users to change algorithm selection, demographic group, and weight.

-* Test null hypothesis by comparing similar businesses with the same target demographic with shortest path approach.

-* Write up results and publish on Medium.

 ### Setup